Introduction and foreword

 By Joel Tjintjelaar

-The following article on better digital black and white photography printing, is again written by guest writer Red Ognita, who’s not only a multi awarded black and white fine art photographer based in the Philippines, but he’s also a specialist in creating fine art black and white photographs.
+The following article on better digital black and white photo printing is again written by guest writer Red Ognita, who’s not only a multi-awarded black and white fine art photographer based in the Philippines, but he’s also a specialist in creating fine art black and white photographs.
 Many times in the past I’ve stated the importance of printing your work, especially if you consider yourself a fine art photographer: a photograph can only be considered a fine art photograph if it’s at least printed, anything else is digital art at best.
-The time and effort spent on the creation of a photograph, can only be appreciated if it’s printed and if it’s printed by a good fine art printer.
+The time and effort spent on the creation of a photograph can only be appreciated if it’s printed and if it’s printed by a good fine art printer.
 Please read more on the importance of printing digital photographs in Red’s previous guest article.

 But how would you know how that you’re producing your best?
 Do you even like to know?